Attorneys in Jacksonville

 Serving Jacksonville, Jacksonville Beach and Clients Throughout Florida

-Premise liability claims have to deal with the negligence of property owners or tenants of a property.
-Under Florida law, property owners and individuals are responsible for maintaining a safe environment for their guests and customers, and ensuring there are no dangerous conditions.
+Premises liability claims have to deal with the negligence of property owners or tenants of a property.
+Under Florida law, property owners and individuals are responsible for maintaining a safe environment for their guests and customers and ensuring there are no dangerous conditions.

-Premise liability laws were created to enforce safe environments for customers and visitors.
+Premises liability laws were created to enforce safe environments for customers and visitors.
 They hold property owners liable for dangerous conditions that could be prevented.
-Not all injuries on a person’s property, however, are automatically premise liability cases; instead, you must first prove several facts.
+Not all injuries on a person’s property, however, are automatically premises liability cases; instead, you must first prove several facts.

 Types of Land Occupiers

 Three types of land occupiers can include: